 - Chews with lips closed and circular jaw movements

-- Increased utensil use one handed open cup drinking without spilling
+- One handed open cup drinking without spilling.

 If you have any worries or concerns, please give us a call.
 We are happy to have a chat to see if an assessment may be beneficial.